Memory-induced complex contagion in epidemic spreading: Simple and complex contagion

 \subsection{Simple contagion}

 Simple contagion describes purely dyadic interactions, thus we can identify each edge that connects a healthy node with an infected one as an isolated transmission channel.
 Consider at time $t$ a susceptible node~$j$ and its infected neighbor~$i$, which became infected at ${t_i<t}$.
 The probability that node~$i$ infects node~$j$ within the interval $(t,t+\text{d}t)$ is ${\omega_{i\rightarrow j}(t|t_i)\text{d}t}$, regardless of the rest of the system.
-If node~$j$ has ${z_j(t)}$ infectors at time~$t$, the previous statement holds for each one of them.
+If node~$j$ has ${z_j(t)}$ infectors at time~$t$, the previous statement holds for each of them.

 The total probability that node~$j$ becomes infected at time~$t$ depends on all of its incoming transmission channels.
 Since these are statistically independent, we can write

 where $\omega_j(t)$ is the instantaneous hazard rate of node~$j$'s infection process (i.e., the probability per unit of time that node~$j$ becomes infected at time~$t$).
 Using

 we can write Eq.~\eqref{eq:simcon} as